Many items not covered our school's handbook are covered in the BSD Student and Family Handbook.

 Students will receive in-class grades using a 1-4 rubric scale to reflect their learning and ability to use content, concepts and skills in a particular course:

-- 2 - More detailed level of understanding of knowledge and facts and nearly proficient in the learning target concepts and skills.
+- 2 - Nearly Proficient: More detailed level of understanding of knowledge and facts and nearly proficient in the learning target concepts and skills.
 Performance at this level shows inconsistent demonstration of mastery.

 - 3 - Proficient.
 Meets the learning target.

 - 4 - Highly Proficient.
 Exceeds the learning target.

 Students not earning a passing grade will receive an N mark.
 An N mark indicates that a student has not demonstrated sufficient understanding of the course learning targets.

 Final grade marks are determined by averaging the summary judgments for the learning targets of the course.
 The summary judgment average determines the letter grade assigned using the Beaverton School District grading matrix.
 Teacher judgment determines the final grade in each course.
 Please refer to the class syllabus for teacher grading policies.

 Clear, consistent and truthful reporting of student progress begins with the learning targets.
 A teacher's instruction, a student's work and the way we report a student's progress should all be focused on the learning targets.
 Each teacher will ensure that instruction and student tasks are aligned to the Learning Targets.
 At the end of a reporting period, the teacher will consider all of the evidence a student produced around each Learning Target and use the Scoring Guide / Rubric to determine the student's proficiency level for each learning target.
 Percentages, points, and extra credit are not components of a Standards Based Learning System.

 Intervention Strategies implemented at BASE that work to support students reaching proficiency are: